drowe67/freedv-gui/USER_MANUAL.md

     * Add guard code to prevent FreeDV Reporter window from being off screen on startup.
 (PR #650)
     * Fix issue preventing FreeDV startup on macOS <= 10.13.
 (PR #652)
     * On startup, only jiggle height and not width.
 (PR #653)
+    * Fix issue preventing FreeDV from being linked with older versions of Xcode.
+(PR #654)
 2. Enhancements:
     * Allow user to refresh status message even if it hasn't been changed.
 (PR #632)
     * Increase priority of status message highlight.
 (PR #632)